U.S. Route 89: Montana

 US 89 enters Montana at the North Entrance of Yellowstone National Park.
 It traverses the width of the state before approaching Glacier National Park.
 At St. Mary, Montana, US 89 is the access highway to Glacier Route One, also known as the Going-to-the-Sun Road.

 The Kings Hill Scenic Byway passes through the Little Belt Mountains in the Lewis and Clark National Forest in Montana.
 The route is home to a wide variety of wildlife and provides many recreational opportunities for travelers on the route.
 The byway is a 71 mi route that begins on US 89 at its junction with US 12.
 From the junction of the byway it travels north through the Lewis and Clark National Forest through the communities of Neihart and Monarch and on to its junction with US 87.
 The route offers access to the Showdown Ski Area and Sluice Boxes State Park.
 The route travels over the Kings Hill Pass which snow removal crews work to keep open throughout the winter season.

 The northern terminus of US 89 is at the Canadian border.
-There, the highway continues into Canada as Alberta Highway 2.
+There, the highway continues north to Calgary, Alberta as Alberta Highway 2.